daradib/openwebui-plugins/README.md

                         HuggingFace. (default: None)
   --format {plain,markdown,json}
-                        Format to parse PDF files into (default: plain)
+                        Format to parse PDF files into (default: plain) --workers WORKERS     Number of workers to use for parsing documents (default: None)
 ```

 There are also utilities to [copy from Milvus to Qdrant][copy_milvus_to_qdrant.py] if you're looking to migrate from Milvus as well as to [copy Qdrant collections between servers][copy_qdrant_to_qdrant.py].